Program Requirements

 Modern Language

 Typically French, German, or Spanish, this language allows the student to read scholarship in the field of religious studies.
-To complete this requirement, all students take a reading comprehension and translation exam at a level equivalent to two years of college language.
+This requirement can be completed through an exam or coursework (outside of the required 90 credits).

 Comprehensive Exams (16 Quarter hours)

-Comprehensive exams are taken at the end of the course work.
-These written exams are designed to test the student’s knowledge of foundational concepts, methods, and bibliographies in religious studies as well as the student’s specific areas of focus.
-There are four exams, each administered within the context of a four-credit comprehensive review class.
+Comprehensive exams are taken in the third year at the end of the coursework.
+These written exams and papers are designed to test the student’s knowledge of foundational concepts, methods, and bibliographies in religious studies as well as the student’s specific areas of focus.
+There are two exams and two papers.
 Together, the exams comprise a major component of the program.
-Passing them will be recognized as a milestone in working toward the degree.
+Passing them is recognized as a milestone in working toward the degree.

 Dissertation (8 Quarter Hours)